Dental prosthesis: Implants

 A dental implant (also known as an endosseous implant or fixture) is a prosthesis that interacts with the jawbone or skull to support a dental prosthesis such as a crown, bridge, denture, or facial prosthesis, or acts as an orthodontic anchor.
-The basis of modern dental implants is a biological process called osseointegration, in which materials such as titanium or zirconium dioxide form a close bond with the bone.
-First, the implant fixture is placed with the possibility of osseointegration, then the dental prosthesis is added.
-Osseointegration requires varying healing times before either the dental prosthesis (tooth, bridge, or denture) is attached to the implant or an abutment is installed to hold the dental prosthesis or crown.
+Modern dental implants rely on a biological process called osseointegration, in which materials such as titanium or zirconium dioxide form a direct bond with bone.
+Typically, the implant fixture is surgically placed in the bone and allowed to integrate before an abutment and the dental prosthesis are attached.

 Single-tooth implants are ideal for replacing individual missing teeth, providing a natural outcome.
 All-on-4 implants provide full dental arch restoration using only four strategically located implants.
 All-on-6 implants provide increased stability and support for full upper or lower jaw replacement.
+There is a practice whereby patients from European countries, including the United Kingdom, travel abroad to clinics such as Smile Center Turkey for implant-based treatments due to cost differences.

-The success or failure of implants primarily depends on the thickness and health of the bone and gum tissues surrounding the implant, but also on the health of the patient undergoing treatment and on medications that affect the chances of osseointegration.
+The success of dental implants depends primarily on the quantity and quality of the surrounding bone and soft tissues, as well as the overall health of the patient and factors that may affect osseointegration.
 The amount of load that will be exerted on the implant and fixture during normal function is also assessed.
 Planning the position and number of implants is key to the long-term health of the prosthesis, as the biomechanical forces generated during chewing can be significant.
 Implant positioning is determined by the position and angle of adjacent teeth, through laboratory modeling or using computed tomography with CAD/CAM modeling and surgical guides called stents.
 Healthy bone and gum tissue are necessary conditions for the long-term success of osseointegrated dental implants.
 Since after tooth extraction these can atrophy, pre-prosthetic procedures such as sinus lifting or gum grafting are sometimes required to restore ideal bone and gum tissue.

 The final prosthesis can be fixed, where the patient cannot remove the prosthesis or teeth, or removable, where the prosthesis can be taken out.
 In both cases, an abutment is attached to the implant.
 In fixed prostheses, the crown, bridge, or denture is secured to the abutment with retention screws or dental cement.
 In removable prostheses, a corresponding adapter is placed into the prosthesis to connect the two parts.

+In complete edentulism, a fixed full-arch prosthesis can be loaded immediately after implant placement in selected patients if adequate primary stability is achieved.
+Such designs use both axial and tilted implants; their long-term outcomes were compared in a systematic review.
+In the All-on-X concept, the number of implants is chosen according to the anatomy and treatment plan to support the entire dental arch.